Transgender people and religion: Catholic Church

+Baptist

 In 2006, Albert Mohler, then president of the Southern Baptist Theological Seminary, said "Only God has the right to determine gender", adding, "any attempt to alter that creation is an act of rebellion against God."
-He also stated, "Christians are obligated to find our definitions … in the Bible.
+He also stated, "Christians are obligated to find our definitions ... in the Bible.
 What the activists want to call 'sex-reassignment surgery' must be seen as a form of bodily mutilation rather than gender correction.
 The chromosomes will continue to tell the story...Gender is not under our control after all.
 When a nation's moral rebellion comes down to this level of confusion, we are already in big trouble.
 A society that can't distinguish between men and women is not likely to find moral clarity in any other area of life."
 In 2014, the Southern Baptist Convention approved a resolution at its annual meeting stating that "God's design was the creation of two distinct and complementary sexes, male and female" and that "gender identity is determined by biological sex, not by one's self-perception".
 Furthermore, the resolution opposes hormone therapy, transition-related care, and anything else that would "alter one's bodily identity", as well as opposing government efforts to "validate transgender identity as morally praiseworthy".
 Instead, the resolution asks transgender people to "trust in Christ and to experience renewal in the Gospel".

-The 2020 General Handbook of the Church of Jesus Christ of Latter-day Saints states that transgender persons and their families and friends "should be treated with sensitivity, kindness, compassion, and an abundance of Christlike love".
-Transgender individuals may be baptized and confirmed as members of the church and receive other gender-neutral ordinances, but they may not receive sex-specific ordinances such as priesthood ordination or temple ordinances (including the endowment and celestial marriage).
-These sex-specific ordinances are received according to "birth sex".
-The church discourages medical, surgical, and social transitioning, and doing so by a member may result in membership restrictions.
-The church takes no position on the causes of people identifying as transgender.
+Church of Jesus Christ of Latter-day Saints

+In Mormonism's largest denominations, the Church of Jesus Christ of Latter-day Saints (LDS Church), socially or medically transitioned transgender people are not allowed to join the church via baptism, as of 2024.
+Transgender members will receive an annotation on their membership record which groups them with violent sexual predators and child abusers, and bars them from working with children or teaching church classes.
+Rituals (called ordinances) such as receiving the priesthood and temple endowments, are only done according to birth sex.
+Undergoing gender-affirming surgery may imperil the membership of an LDS Church member.